top of page

 One of my biggest takeaways from the immersion and the events that followed is that environmental justice is every person's responsibility because it affects all people.
 Climate change often affects the most vulnerable populations, closely intertwining it with other social justice problems, like racial and housing inequality.
 In order to care for people, we also need to care for our home.
 I believe it is our job as artists, designers, and most of all storytellers to amplify the voices of those who often go silenced in our society.
 It is their stories that need telling the most to bring awareness to the experiences of our fellow human being, and to make impactful, lasting change for those who need it most.
 Bobby was an activist for the fish, the rivers, and the land that his people needed to survive.
 Telling Bobby's story immortalizes him outside oral tradition and brings awareness to the Yakama tribe's fight for a healthy environment.
 In telling his story alongside so many others who have not been given a voice, I commit my life to people; and I will use my strengths, privilege, and education for the benefit of others.

-Learn more about Bobby and his story HERE
+Learn more about Bobby and his story HERE.

 Click and drag photos to explore!
 Double click on a photo for more information